We carried out the largest survey of infrastructure investors ever made. Here’s what we found:

 EDHECinfra releases a new survey sponsored by the Global Infrastructure Hub (GIH, a G20 Initiative).
 More than 300 respondents took part in the survey.
 They included representatives of 130 asset owners accounting for more than 10% of global AUM or $10 trillion.
 This marks largest survey ever undertaken of asset owners and managers active in the infrastructure space and represents the views of large sophisticated investors.

 - Investors mostly use absolute return benchmarks (based on the risk-free or inflation rate), but less than 10% think they are good enough.
 Major concerns include: they are not representative, do not measure risk and do not allow asset-liability management.

-- Current absolute return infrastructure equity benchmarks are not ambitious and not hard to beat.
-Most investors use a spread over real or nominal rate of 400 to 500 basis points.
-In a low rate environment, this is less than annualised stock market returns.
+- Currently, absolute return infrastructure equity benchmarks are not ambitious and not hard to beat.
+Most investors use a spread over real or nominal rate of 400-500bp.
+In a low rate environment, this falls short of annualised stock market returns.

 - When investors use relative benchmarks, they use ‘fake benchmarks.’
-Preferred relative benchmarks are often listed infrastructure indices, which have been shown to have 100% correlation with broad equity indices by academic research.
+Preferred relative benchmarks often include listed infrastructure indices, which have been shown to display 100% correlation with broad equity indices by academic research.
 Otherwise, investors use ‘industry peers’ as a relative benchmark, despite the well-known issues encountered with valuation and return smoothing in private markets, as well as the difficulty to make direct comparisons.

-- With current benchmarking practices, investors in unlisted infrastructure equity cannot understand their risk and define their infrastructure investment strategy.
+- With current benchmarking practices, investors in unlisted infrastructure equity cannot understand their risk or define their infrastructure investment strategy.
 The practices described by investors correspond more to the definition of a hurdle rate than a benchmark.
-Current benchmarks cannot be used to identify systematic rewarded risks, monitor risk-adjusted performance or set risk budgets.
+Current benchmarks cannot identify systematic rewarded risks, monitor risk-adjusted performance or set risk budgets.

 The paper can be downloaded here.